piking77420/Xnor/CONVENTIONS.md

 ### Declaration Order

 Group similar declarations together, placing `public` earlier.
+Other section may be declared first if a member declaration is needed for the `public` members.

 A class definition should usually start with a `public:` section, followed by `protected:`, then `private:`.
 Omit sections that would be empty.